ChristinaPuth/ModelFree-Reinforcement-Learning-for-Lane-Merging-on-Highway-Ramps/README.md

 # Highway Merging Reinforcement Learning System

-This project's goal is to construct a reinforcement learning system for **highway merging**, using a custom-built environment, and compare the performance of three popular RL algorithms: **A2C**, **DQN**, and **PPO**.
+This project's goal is to construct a reinforcement learning system for **highway merging**, using a customized highway merging environment adapted from highway-env, and compare the performance of three popular RL algorithms: **A2C**, **DQN**, and **PPO**.

-Built on top of [highway-env](https://github.com/eleurent/highway-env), this project implements a new merging environment and supports model training, hyperparameter tuning, evaluation, and visualization.
+Built on Built upon and modified from the open-source [highway-env](https://github.com/eleurent/highway-env) framework, this project implements a new merging environment and supports model training, hyperparameter tuning, evaluation, and visualization.
 It is suitable for academic research and algorithm analysis in autonomous driving scenarios.

 ---